-Paul has a Bachelor of Arts in Television and Radio Broadcasting from SUNY College at Buffalo and an Associate in Applied Science and Broadcast Telecommunications from Suffolk County Community College.
+Paul has a Bachelor of Arts in Television and Radio Broadcasting from SUNY College at Buffalo and an Associate in Applied Science in Broadcasting from Suffolk County Community College.

 As a research associate, Jamie Frankenberg supports Brookdale’s research scientists by managing research projects, especially data collection, analysis, interpretation, and writing and disseminating the results.
 She is currently focused on a study of how scientific research affects policy making.

 Before joining Brookdale, Jamie was living in Melbourne, Australia, working as a housing support case manager and drug and alcohol counselor to support homeless adults.
 Prior to that, she worked as a geriatric social worker and mental health clinician in New York City.
 She also held research assistant positions supporting Fordham University faculty who were investigating aging.